uclab-potsdam/inflect/README.md

 ## Overview

-The !nflect repository contains everything you need to host data stories with inflected visualizations on a static web server.
+The <a href="http://github.com/uclab-potsdam/inflect">!nflect repository</a> contains everything you need to host data stories with inflected visualizations on a static web server.

 The two key components are: